chrisbottin/xml-formatter/README.md

 - `forceSelfClosingEmptyTag`: True to force empty tags to be self-closing.
   - type: `boolean`
   - default: `false`
+- `attributeQuotes`: The quote characters that are used as attribute delimiters.
+  - Valid options are
+    - 'single' to use single quotes
-- `singleQuoteAttributes`: True to use single quotes instead of double quotes as attribute delimiters.
+    - 'double' to use double quotes
-  - type: `boolean`
+  - type: `'double|single'`
-  - default: `false`
+  - default: `'double'`

 ### Usage: